hyperspy/hyperspy/doc/user_guide/model.rst

        2 |              Nitrogen |              Nitrogen |            Gaussian

-Two components cannot have the same name.
+Notice that two components cannot have the same name:

 .. code-block:: python